 My #1 son has a favorite saying he uses when others want to back out of an adventure due to rain, snow, fog, or freezing cold: “There’s no such thing as bad weather, only bad gear.”
 He believes if we’re prepared, we can face any weather and even enjoy it.

-We had a choice.
+We have a choice.
 Complain or choose joy.
 Stay in or venture out.
-Wear a frown or wear the gloves and ear muffs.
+Wear a frown or wear the coat, the gloves, and the ear muffs.
 No bad weather, only bad gear.

-The third week of the month our three children and their families joined us at the beach house.
+During the third week of our month in Florida, our three children and their families joined us at the beach house.
 Did our 5 young grandchildren complain about the weather?
 No. Never.
 Not once.

 When asked, “What did you like best about your week at the beach?”
 Their reply was, “Everything.”
 “Even the day it rained all day?”
 “Yes; because we got to play together.”